hmqcnoesy/booknotes/Matts Semicolons.md

 ```

 The details on syntax (parentheses, single
-quotes, semicolons, etc.) will be detailed
+quotes, semicolons, etc.) will become clear
-later.
-For now, it is important only to get
+with more examples.
+For now, it is
+important only to get
 a simple example working to see how to
 include JavaScript in a document.